schneems/schneems/_posts/2017-10-02-lifelong-rubyist-makes-some-python-code-5x-faster.md

 Now that we understand how code works how do we optimize it?

-In the next few sections I'll go over the tenants of optimizing scripting languages that I've found apply to both Ruby and Python.
+In the next few sections I'll go over the tenets of optimizing scripting languages that I've found apply to both Ruby and Python.
 If you can understand how to make Python code faster, you can make code in any scripting language faster.
 At the end I'll show you the final result and give some benchmarks.

 ## Don't Repeat Your (logic)